Ijeoma Oluo: Personal life

 Oluo was born in Denton, Texas, in 1980.
 Her father, Samuel Lucky Onwuzip Oluo, is from Nigeria, and her mother, Susan Jane Hawley, is from Kansas and is white.
-Oluo's younger brother is jazz musician Ahamefule J. Oluo, who is married to Seattle writer Lindy West.
-From 2001 to 2005, Oluo was married to Chad R. Jacobson, with whom the first of her two children was born.
+Oluo's younger sibling is jazz musician Ahamefule J. Oluo, who is married to Seattle writer Lindy West.

+In 2022, she married the hip-hop artist Gabriel Teodros.

 She graduated from Lynnwood High School in 1999 and later graduated from Western Washington University with a BA in political science in 2007.

 She is an atheist and identifies as queer.